fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/diary.md

 (all entries in backwards chronological order)

+## 2013-03-17
+- Some additions in task03

 ## 2013-03-14
 - Reorganize git repo -> Tasks per Case Study
 - Some corrections in cs01 task02 and cs02 task01

 ## 2013-03-13
-- interview with a doctor (inner medicine) from the "Inselspital"
+- Interview with a doctor (inner medicine) from the "Inselspital"

 ## 2013-03-12
 - User group selected: Doctors